tidwall/gjson/SYNTAX.md

 fav\.movie             "Deer Hunter"
 ```

-You'll also need to make sure that the `\` character is correctly escaped when hardcoding a path in your source code.
+You'll also need to make sure that the `\` character is correctly escaped when hard-coding a path in your source code.

 ```go
 // Go